What is lymphedema?

-Reasons can be numerous, but the most common reasons are cancer, serious and invasive operations, cancer treatment and radiation, obesity, infections, venous diseases or trauma.
+Reasons can be numerous, but the most common reasons are cancer, severe and invasive operations, cancer treatment and radiation, obesity, infections, venous diseases, or trauma.

 What are the stages of lymphedema?

-So, now we have a clue on how the disease is developed, but what are the stages of lymphedema?
+So, now we have some insight on how the disease develops, but what are the stages of lymphedema?

-If the disease is not treated constantly and with care, there is a big chance of fast progress.
-The speed of the progression depends on patients, and some progress faster than others.
+If the disease is not treated constantly and with care, there is a chance of fast progression.
+The speed of which depends on patients, and some progress faster than others.